TheMasterGeese/ready-check/README.md

 Video (GM View): https://i.gyazo.com/5b98ca43945d9796833a8912a95a6945.mp4

 You can use the Ready Check when you first start up the game, right before combat starts, or when you're taking a quick break so you can see when everyone is back and ready to play!

+Is also used within other MG Living World mods, used to control the flow of combat and keep players from missing important notifications.

 ## Responding to a Ready Check (GM and Players)
 When a ready check is initiated, a dialog will display on each user's screen.
 To let everyone know you're ready, just click the "Ready" button at the bottom of the window.
 When you do so, a green check mark will appear next to your name in the players window.